 The standard equipment included basically all the most important luxury features like the: leather interior, electrically adjustable front seats and electrically adjustable steering column, auto dimming mirrors, dual zone automatic climate control, sunroof, cruise control, the standard 10 speaker sound system and other features.

-The optional equipment is just a never ending list like in the other luxury cars, so there are for example: heated and ventilated front and rear massage seats, electrically adjustable rear seats, soft close doors, double glazed windows, rear seat entertainment system, the great 19 speaker Mark Levinson sound system and I have to mention the automatic parking assist which was a very impressive feature in 2007 because the car can basically park itself, you just have to control the brake pedal.
+The optional equipment is just a never ending list like in the other luxury cars, so there are for example: heated and ventilated front and rear massage seats, electrically adjustable rear seats, soft close doors, double glazed windows, rear seat entertainment system, the great 19 speaker Mark Levinson sound system and I have to mention the automatic parking assist which was a very impressive feature in 2007 because the car can basically park itself, you just have to control the brake pedal: video how this feature works

 This LS was available with only two V8 engines.
 Both of them are very reliable, just be prepared to change the water pump after approximately 100 000 mi, because it can leak.